The Tree of Crows

-The Tree of Crows (also known as Raven Tree) is an oil painting of 1822 by the German Romantic artist Caspar David Friedrich.
-Acquired by the Musée du Louvre in 1975 (its first by the artist, followed by Seaside by Moonlight in 2000), it has been called one of Friedrich's "most compelling paintings."
+The Tree of Crows (also known as Raven Tree) is an oil painting by the German Romantic artist Caspar David Friedrich, from 1822.
+Acquired by the Louvre in 1975 (the institution's first acquisition of a work by the artist, followed by Seaside by Moonlight in 2000), it has been called one of Friedrich's "most compelling paintings."
 The painting depicts a twisted oak tree, bare but for a few dead leaves, seen against an evening sky.
 An inscription on the back of the canvas refers to the hill at the painting's center as a Hünengrab, or dolmen, a prehistoric burial ground.
 In the distance can be seen the ocean, and Cape Arkona's chalk cliffs, a favorite subject of Friedrich's.
 Two crows are perched on the oak, while a flock (also known, more correctly, as a "murder") descends toward it.
 In the darkened foreground are a hacked trunk and the upright stump of another oak.

 The oak is based on a drawing dated 3 May 1809, to which Friedrich added branches at the left and elongated others so as to stretch its forms across the picture plane; the tree in the painting has the overall shape of a rhombus, its web of contorted branches taking on a dramatic presence.
 Contrasted with the serene layers of chromatic clouds, the tree's forms have been likened to "many flailing arms."
-The foreground may be seen as representing death, with the distant sky offering consoling beauty and the promise of redemption after life.
+The foreground may be seen as representing death, with the distant sky offering consoling beauty and the promise of redemption afterlife.

 A single dominant oak was also the subject of two later vertical compositions painted by Friedrich.
-In those paintings the trees appear to stand in resignation, whereas that of The Tree of Crows seems animated by desperation.
+In those paintings, the trees appear to stand in resignation, whereas that of The Tree of Crows seems animated by desperation.